- 1 What is common daisy (Bellis perennis) ?

 - Flowers: Flowers of Daisy are edible.
 Flower buds and petals are also consumed in salads.
 Green shoots can be pickled like capers.
 The flowers, before opening, can just be eaten in salads, providing a pleasant taste reminiscent of walnut.

 The medicinal properties of Daisy were already registered in Gerard’s Herbal, in 1596.
 In folk medicine, the flowers are macerated in water to prepare a cough remedy.
 It removes mucus and rheumatism.
 Externally, daisy preparations help heal wounds, treats bruises and cardinals.
-It is also used in homeopathic preparations.

 * Learn about its medicinal properties.

 Composition of daisy

 - Vitamin C: daisy leaves have very high content in vitamin C, 100mg. of vitamin C per 100g. fresh leaves.
 This content is comparable to that of lemons, for example.